 Before you begin, you need to install the

-Umbraco.StorageProviders.AzureBlobNuGet package.
-There are two approaches to installing the package:
+Umbraco.StorageProviders.AzureBlob.ImageSharpNuGet packages.
+There are two approaches to installing the packages:

-- 1.Use your favorite IDE and open up the NuGet Package Manager to search and install the package
+- 1.Use your favorite Integrated Development Environment (IDE) and open up the NuGet Package Manager to search and install the packages

-- 2.Use the command line to install the package
+- 2.Use the command line to install the packages

 Navigate to your project folder, which is the folder that contains your